Atomtronic Many-Body Transport using Husimi Driving

-Quantifying transport speed for comparison across experimental systems requires an implementation-agnostic measure.
-We evaluate our speeds relative to the oscillator speed, which indicates the maximum speed at which the trap can be rigidly displaced without inducing excitations in the trapped state - slow enough for transport to remain adiabatic throughout. $^{87}$Rb atoms in a $8.545$~Hz trap have an oscillator length $\beta = \sqrt{\hbar/m \omega} \approx 3.7$~$\mu$m and oscillator period $T = 2\pi/\omega \approx 120$~ms, for an oscillator speed of $\beta/T \approx 30$~$\mu$m/s $=0.03$~$\mu$m/ms. We define the transport speedup factor as the ratio of the average transport speed to the oscillator speed, allowing for comparisons between different transport protocols, trapping methods, and atomic species.
+To compare transport speeds obtained via different experimental techniques, an implementation-agnostic measure of transport speed is required.
+We consider an effective oscillator speed as a measure of the rate of transport.
+This effective speed constrains how rapidly a trap can be displaced without inducing excitations. $^{87}$Rb atoms in an $\omega=2\pi\cdot8.545$~Hz trap have an oscillator length $\beta = \sqrt{\hbar/m \omega} \approx 3.7$~$\mu$m, oscillator period $T = 2\pi/\omega \approx 120$~ms, and therefore an oscillator speed $\beta/T \approx 30$~$\mu$m/s $=0.03$~$\mu$m/ms. We define the transport speedup factor as the ratio of the average transport speed to the oscillator speed, allowing for comparisons between different transport protocols, trapping methods, and atomic species.

-The Husimi-based transport in Fig.~\ref{fig:exp04-afrltransport} has a transport speedup of $72$ (data series `C1').
+Applying this measure, the Husimi-based transport in Fig.~\ref{fig:exp04-afrltransport} has a speedup factor of $72$ (data series `C1').
 This is modest in relation to STA methods which have proposed/theoretical speedups of up to $1000$~\cite{2012torrontegui0a} -- though experimental work has shown additional constraints are required to reduce excitation, resulting in implementation of transport with speedups in the range of $200$ to $500$~\cite{2018corgier0a}.
-Our results, however, do not explore the limit of Husimi transport.
-By increasing the driving gradient, $b_x$, and driving frequency $\omega_2$ in Eqn.~\ref{eqn:xi-resonant}, faster transport can be achieved.
-The centre-of-mass trajectory in Fig.~\ref{fig:exp03-afrlhusimi} already indicates that a speedup of $270$ is easily achievable in the existing atom chip apparatus by catching the condensate at the first maximum of the trajectory.
+However, our results do not explore the limit of Husimi transport speed.
+Faster transport is achievable by increasing the driving gradient $b_x$ and driving frequency $\omega_2$ in Eqn.~\ref{eqn:xiRes}.
+The centre-of-mass trajectory in Fig.~\ref{fig:exp04-afrltransport} already indicates that a speedup of $270$ is achievable in the existing atom chip apparatus by catching the condensate at the first maximum of the trajectory.